Why work with us

 We are committed to creating a stimulating and supportive learning and working environment based on mutual respect and trust to assist staff and students to reach their full potential.
 Regardless of race, nationality, ethnic or national origins, marital status, disability, gender, age, religion or belief, sexual orientation or any other factors.
 We recognise that staff perform better when they can be themselves.

 We respect and value diversity within our community of staff and students.
-For this reason, the University of Westminster is part of Stonewall’s Diversity Champions programme.
-The programme – run by the charity Stonewall – is Britain's good practice employers' forum on lesbian, gay and bisexual equality.
-Additionally, the Diversity Champions programme promotes a good working environment for all existing and potential staff and students and helps to ensure equal treatment for those who are lesbian, gay or bisexual.
+For this reason, we promote a good working environment for all existing and potential staff and students and helps to ensure equal treatment for those who are lesbian, gay or bisexual.

 An open environment, where sexual orientation is embedded as part of our cultural richness, promotes an ideal setting for each individual to fully thrive within our organisation.